 Andantino by Joseph Kuffner (Easy Classical Guitar)

 This Andantino by Joseph Kuffner is a great easy classical guitar piece for beginners.
-It only uses four of the strings, and the reading and rhythm are fairly straight-forward.
+It only uses four of the strings, and the reading and rhythm are fairly straightforward.

 However, don’t be fooled, there is always a lot to learn from these “beginning” or “easy” pieces.
 They’re a great chance to go deep into the learning process, guitar technique, and musical phrasing.